-Breast Reconstruction Options:
+Breast Reconstruction Surgery: Your Options

-Breast reconstruction with Implants
+Breast Reconstruction with Implants

 The implant can be saline filled or silicone gel (‘gummy bear’ style).
-The choice of implant is between you and your surgeon, but generally speaking, the gel implants give a more natural look and feel.
+The choice of the type of implant is between you and your surgeon, but generally, gel implants can provide more natural look and feel.

 Stage three involves the reconstruction of your nipple and areola.
 Skin from the central portion of the breast is used to recreate the nipple structure.
 This is generally performed as a separate surgery a few weeks after placement of the implant.
 Once your surgeon has surgically created the nipple and areola, many women go on to have the area tattooed so that the color match looks natural.
 Dr. Criswell uses a medical tattoo device to permanently color the areola.
 This is done in the office over one or two sessions.